GabrielPilichev/ErasmusProject/README.md

 StudentPresence: Tracks attendance for students in scheduled lessons.
 Refer to the ER Diagram for detailed relationships between tables.

-Installation
+**Installation**
-Clone the Repository:
+1.Clone the Repository:

 git clone https://github.com/your-username/your-repository-name.git
 cd your-repository-name

-Setup the Environment:
+2.Setup the Environment:

-Install the required software:
+- Install the required software:
-Node.js (for backend or frontend, if applicable).
+    - Node.js (for backend or frontend, if applicable).
-PostgreSQL (for the database).
+    - PostgreSQL (for the database).
-Configure .env file with:
+- Configure .env file with:
-Database credentials.
+    - Database credentials.
-Application secrets.
+    - Application secrets.

-Run Migrations: Use a migration tool (like Flyway or Entity Framework) to initialize the database schema.
+3.Run Migrations: Use a migration tool (like Flyway or Entity Framework) to initialize the database schema.

-Start the Application:
+4.Start the Application:
 npm start
-or for backend-specific:
+(or for backend-specific:)
 dotnet run

-Usage
+**Usage**
-Administrators can manage users, courses, and schedules.
+- Administrators can manage users, courses, and schedules.
-Teachers can manage their assigned courses, schedule lessons, and grade students.
+- Teachers can manage their assigned courses, schedule lessons, and grade students.
-Students can view their grades, schedules, and attendance records.
+- Students can view their grades, schedules, and attendance records.

-Contributing
+**Contributing**
 Contributions are welcome!
 Please follow these steps:

-Fork the repository.
+1.Fork the repository.
-Create a new branch for your feature: git checkout -b feature-name
+2.Create a new branch for your feature: git checkout -b feature-name
-Commit your changes:
+3.Commit your changes:
 git commit -m "Description of your feature"
-Push to your fork and submit a pull request.
+4.Push to your fork and submit a pull request.